-This Standard was issued on 4 December 2017 and commenced on 1 January 2018 on a voluntary basis.
-Full compliance with this version of the Standard applies on and from 1 July 2018.

-Main Purpose of this Standard:

-The purpose of this Standard is to encourage high standards in life insurance Approved Product List (APLs) construction practices that encourage competitive access and choice for advisers and their clients in life insurance products.
+FSC Membership this Standard is most relevant to: This Standard applies to FSC Members who are AFSL Members as defined in this Standard.
+Date of this 2 December 2019 with a Commencement Date of 1 July 2020. version (and commencement): 2 December 2019 with a commencement Date of 1 July 2020.
+History (prior This Standard was issued on 4 December 2017 and commenced on 1 January version) of this 2018 on a voluntary basis.
+Full compliance with this version of the Standard Standard: applies on and from 1 July 2018.
+Main Purpose of The purpose of this Standard is to encourage high standards in life insurance this Standard: Approved Product List (APLs) construction practices that encourage competitive access and choice for advisers and their clients in life insurance products.
 The Standard also outlines processes for "off-APL" recommendations to ensure that advisers can access other products to enable them to meet best interest and other obligations.